alvaropuche-stack/x-ai-personality-scrapper/README.md

 - Check your cookies are valid
 - Ensure Twitter/X account is in good standing
 - Try re-exporting cookies

+**Issue**: "Retry button appears on Twitter"
+- If you see the retry button, you must wait a while before continuing
+- Do not force the process - Twitter is rate limiting you
+- Wait 10-30 minutes before trying again
+- Consider increasing delays in .env configuration

 **Issue**: "Rate limited"
 - Increase delays in .env configuration